-The majority of our courses benefit from funding from the Education and Skills Funding Agency (ESFA), or the European Social Fund (ESF).
-The ESFA/ESF require the College to provide evidence of student identity and eligibility.
+The majority of our courses benefit from funding from the Mayor of London and the Greater London Agency (GLA).
+We also receive a very small amount of funding from the Education and Skills Funding Agency (ESFA).
+The Mayor of London, (GLA) and the ESFA require the College to provide evidence of student identity and eligibility.

-For a student to be eligible for ESFA funding, they must have a legal right to be resident in the United Kingdom/EU/EEA for a period of time prior to the start of the course.
+For a student to be eligible for GLA funding, they must reside in London on the first day of the course and have a legal right to be resident in the United Kingdom/EU/EEA for a period of time prior to the start of the course.
+Learners residing outside London postcodes are funded by the ESFA.
 For further guidance on eligibility please refer to the Eligibility leaflet.
 This is also available from all main centres.
 We have listed the most common scenarios but if you cannot identify your own situation, we will be happy to discuss this with you.

 Aged 19 or over

-Please note, some courses do not attract any Government funding from the ESFA, and/or concessions are not available.
+Please note, some courses do not attract any funding from the GLA or the ESFA, and/or concessions are not available.
 See individual course information pages for details.

 Paying by instalments